Nike Skateboarding: Death of Lewis Marnell

-An official announcement on January 20, 2013 revealed that Lewis Marnell had died in the 48 hours prior to the announcement—details of the death were not provided.
+An official announcement on January 20, 2013, revealed that Lewis Marnell had died in the 48 hours prior to the announcement.
+Details of the death were not provided.
 Marnell had released a Nike video part in the 18 months prior to his death—Nike SB's The SB Chronicles – Vol. 1.
 Fellow Nike team riders Rodriguez and O'Neill published tributes on the Internet.
 Marnell's other Nike video parts are contained in Nothing But The Truth and Don't Fear The Sweeper.

 The Nike Skateboarding website featured a large photo of Marnell on its homepage and published the following tribute:

 It is with great sadness and heavy hearts that we are to inform you of the passing of our longtime professional rider friend, Lewis Marnell.
-A skater who's incredible trademark pop could only be matched by the warmth of his smile, Lewis was an amazing person both on and off his board and will be truly missed.
+A skater whose incredible trademark pop could only be matched by the warmth of his smile, Lewis was an amazing person both on and off his board and will be truly missed.
 Our deepest condolences to his family and friends.
 Rest In Peace.

 Marnell's death occurred during the production of the second volume of the SB Chronicles video series and he had not yet released a signature model shoe with the brand.